unibe-icelab/thz-image-explorer/paper/paper.md

 code cannot be adapted by the user, which is often essential in research environments and extends the maintainability of the code.
-Solutions published by the scientific community are not available on all platforms, are only applicable on single pixel measurements and/or not focused on an interactive workflow [@peretti_thz-tds_2019; @loaiza_thztools_2024].
+Solutions published by the scientific community are not available on all platforms, are only applicable on single pixel measurements and/or are not focused on an interactive workflow [@peretti_thz-tds_2019; @loaiza_thztools_2024].
-With this application, we provide a high-performance solution written in Rust, that allows an interactive analysis of 2D THz scans with multiple filters and a 3D viewer.
+With this application, we provide a high-performance solution written in Rust that allows an interactive analysis of 2D THz scans with multiple filters and a 3D viewer.
-This work is open-source and pre-built bundles are available for Linux, macOS and Windows, thus available to the entire scientific community.
+The work is open-source, and pre-built bundles are provided for Linux, macOS, and Windows, ensuring broad accessibility for the scientific community.

 # Structure

 The application is multithreaded with two main threads:

-- GUI thread
+- GUI thread,
-- Data thread
+- Data thread.

 The GUI uses [egui](https://www.egui.rs), an immediate-mode GUI library for rust.

-The structure of the software architecture is shown in figure \ref{fig:software-architecture}.
+The structure of the software is shown in figure \ref{fig:software-architecture}.

 ![Software Architecture.\label{fig:software-architecture}](thz-image-explorer.drawio.png){width=80% .center}